Most advertising campaigns suffer from high customer acquisition costs.

 The key is to focus on the products that do sell and do give you a good margin.

-That might seem like a no-brainer, but the standard setup in Google Shopping doesn’t allow that flexibility.
+That might seem like a no-brainer, but the standard Google Shopping setup doesn’t allow that flexibility.

 Enter Google Shopping Custom Labels